CatLuvrHass/JavaGames-and-LeaderBoards/README.md

 # JavaGames-and-LeaderBoards

 Simply git Clone and Run on Ecilipse or IDE of your choice.
 Built with Java 13.
+Better Image Quality in the PDF for project description

 ## General Description
 The project consists of 5 classes.
 A Player class, extended by a VIPPlayer class.
 A class for each game which contains their rules and choices, finally a main function that combines and test the project together.